senseobservationsystems/sense-android-library/sense-android-library/documentation/architecture.md

 ## 5. Subscription Manager

 This class will manage and keep track of available DataProducers and DataConsumers.
-Basically, a DataProducer could be anything that produces data, but currently it’s only used for sensors.
-A DataConsumer could be anything that wishes to receive updates from a DataProducer every time there is a new data.
+Basically, a DataProducer could be anything that produces data.
+A DataConsumer could be anything that wishes to receive updates from a DataProducer every time there is new data.

 A DataConsumer will be added to DataProducer’s subscriber list when the consumer subscribes to a named producer, and also when a new producer registers with that same name.